Hard Times for Haggis: Production

 The story that became "Hard Times for Haggis" was conceived of in May 1993 by Chris Reccardi, who initially titled it "The Scotsman"; the episode was one of the few episodes Reccardi had worked on after Spümcø was fired.
 The title was only changed shortly before the cartoon was aired as it was felt the title might be taken as anti-Scottish.
 The character of Haggis is very similar to George Liquor, who could not be used anymore on The Ren & Stimpy Show as copyright owner Viacom International had sold the rights of the character to John Kricfalusi.
 Much like George Liquor, Haggis is an immensely arrogant, crass man who sees violence as the preferred means to solve problems, and has a total inability to understand the viewpoint of others.
 Unlike George Liquor, Haggis falls into depression and self-pity when confronted by set-backs and failures.
 As a part of an effort to improve ratings in light of the immense controversy that the firing of Kricfalusi had caused in 1992, the new showrunner, Bob Camp, recruited in 1993 as a recurring guest star the veteran British character actor Alan Young to provide the voice of Haggis.

 Reccardi intended the episode to be a metaphor for the animation industry, with the inane TV show starring Haggis being an analogy for the cartoon industry before The Ren & Stimpy Show premiered in 1991 as the metareferential Ren & Stimpy Show is depicted as being much superior to Haggis's show.
-Reccardi had wanted to do more dramatic tales, saying: "I've always been attracted to psychodramas, like William Shatner in 'The Enemy Within' and Jimmy Stewart flipping out in It's a Wonderful Life.
+Reccardi had wanted to do more dramatic tales inspired by the likes of Star Trek and the works of James Stewart, saying: "I've always been attracted to psychodramas, like William Shatner in 'The Enemy Within' and Jimmy Stewart flipping out in It's a Wonderful Life.
 But those scenes in 'Hard Times for Haggis' were the logical result of character arcs.
 I hate that word, but it's required jargon in the entertainment world".
 The way that the asinine puppet version of The Ren & Stimpy Show replaces the genuine article in the episode was likewise intended as a metaphor for how the quality of television shows decline over time.
 Reccardi made the main focus on Haggis in the episode to explore his psychology, most notably his hubris followed by his rage and self-destructive, suicidal tendencies following the cancellation of his television show, making Haggis a more complex cartoon villain than those normally depicted.